qutip/qutip/doc/guide/dynamics/dynamics-time.rst

 Methods for Writing Time-Dependent Operators
 ============================================

 In the previous examples of quantum evolution, we assumed that the systems under consideration were described by time-independent Hamiltonians.
 However, many systems have explicit time dependence in either the Hamiltonian, or the collapse operators describing coupling to the environment, and sometimes both components might depend on time.
 The two main evolution solvers in QuTiP, :func:`qutip.mesolve` and :func:`qutip.mcsolve`, discussed in :ref:`master` and :ref:`monte` respectively, are capable of handling time-dependent Hamiltonians and collapse terms.
-There are, in general, three different ways to implement time-dependent problems in QuTiP 2:
+There are, in general, three different ways to implement time-dependent problems in QuTiP:

 1. **Function based**: Hamiltonian / collapse operators expressed using [qobj, func] pairs, where the time-dependent coefficients of the Hamiltonian (or collapse operators) are expressed in the Python functions.